 In January 2019, the Secretaries of the Army, Navy, and Air Force issued a joint memorandum on “Modular Open Systems Approaches for Our Weapons Systems is a Warfighting Imperative.”
-That memorandum states that MOSA supporting standards, such as FACE, should be included in all requirements, programming, and development activities to the maximum extent possible.
+That memorandum states that MOSA supporting standards, such as the FACE Technical Standard, should be included in all requirements, programming, and development activities to the maximum extent possible.
 As the only founding member of the FACE Consortium from the RTOS community, Green Hills Software supports the MOSA concepts and approach and is committed to open systems architectures.

 The INTEGRITY-178 tuMP RTOS is designed to support applications of various criticalities, including applications that do not require certification evidence for the COTS libraries linked directly with the applications.
 For such applications, INTEGRITY-178 tuMP provides two types of support for subsets of the Unix compatible Portable Operating System Interface (POSIX) run-time environment.